 Professional Studies, concentrations in Public Policy, Tourism, Marketing 2011

 I am pursuing my degree in the hope of developing skills for not only a new career but ultimately to address a need that I feel exists within the world which is to build community and celebrate culture within the context of urban and community development based around the arts and agriculture.
-My belief is that a degree through CMS gives me the ability to market myself within a broader context to government, non-profit and private organizations.
-Abby Berner has been an incredible resource as she has met with me on multiple occasions to discuss the best direction going forward in my academic pursuit to accomplish my goals.
-The recent opportunity to work on an Independent Study with Dr. James Myers has been one of the most meaningful and exciting opportunities I have been given during my time with CMS.
+My belief is that an individualized degree gives me the ability to market myself within a broader context to government, non-profit and private organizations.
+Abby Cantwell has been an incredible resource as she has met with me on multiple occasions to discuss the best direction going forward in my academic pursuit to accomplish my goals.
+The opportunity to work on an Independent Study with Dr. James Myers has been one of the most meaningful and exciting opportunities I have been given during my time at RIT.
 The independent study gave me the rare ability to truly take an in-depth look at the incredible resource that is our local markets here in Rochester and to better understand why sustaining local agritourism is so important.
 More about my independent study can found online: http://benjaminwoelk.wordpress.com/.

 I started at RIT as a student of the Digital Cinema program in CIAS, which was renamed to Motion Picture Science.
 I enjoyed a lot of classes in that program, however, I was especially interested in the creative side of film & video production, with emphasis in sound design and music production.
 The RIT School of Film & Animation offers many classes in film and video production, post-production, and sound, however does not offer classes in music composition, film music history, applications of music in film or video, and has a limited selection of sound design and editing classes.
-I determined that the focus of the Digital Cinema program did not relate to the occupations I intended to pursue after school (filmmaking, music/sound production, or media arts), so I switched into Multidisciplinary Studies.
-Multidisciplinary Studies gives me the flexibility to design my own degree program based on my educational and career interests.
+I determined that the focus of the Digital Cinema program did not relate to the occupations I intended to pursue after school (filmmaking, music/sound production, or media arts), so I switched to a customized degree.
+The School of Individualized Study gives me the flexibility to design my own degree program based on my educational and career interests.